cliff-rosen/adam-bot/_specs/Job Mandate Interview - How It Works.md

 2. If vague -> ask a follow-up question, extract nothing
 ```

-Notice what's *not* there: the other three sections, historical messages, completed items from previous sections.
-Only what's needed for this decision.
+The full conversation history is included (so the LLM has context), but notice what's *not* there: the tool calls and responses from prior turns, the other three sections, completed items from previous sections.
+The internal machinery is stripped out; only the state summary and the conversation itself.

 ---